openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/Macro/syntax_node.md

 binExpr3: (x + y) * z
 ```

 First, the expression `x + y` is constructed, then interpolated into the template `$(binExpr1) * z`.
 The intention is to obtain an expression that first computes `x + y` and then multiplies by `z`.
 However, the interpolation yields `x + y * z`, which computes `y * z` before adding `x`.
 This occurs because interpolation does not automatically add parentheses to ensure the atomicity of the interpolated expression (unlike the replacement of `leftExpr` described earlier).
-Thus, parentheses must be added around `$(binExpr1)` to ensure the correct result.
+Therefore, parentheses must be added around `$(binExpr1)` to ensure the correct result.